-A Coverdell Education Savings Account (ESA) is a tax-deferred trust account to assist families in funding educational expenses for beneficiaries 18 years old or younger.
+A Coverdell Education Savings Account (ESA) is a tax-deferred trust account to assist families in saving for educational expenses for beneficiaries 18 years old or younger.
 The total maximum contribution per year for any single beneficiary is $2,000.

 An ESA allows families to increase investment earnings through tax-deferral as long as the funds are used for educational purposes.

-For example, if you contributed $500 to an ESA and it appreciate to $5,000 in 10 years, the earnings would not be taxed until the account's owner was enrolled in a post-secondary institution.
-When the contributions are distributed, they are tax-free assuming that they are less than the account holder's annual adjusted qualified education expenses.
+For example, if you contributed $500 to an ESA and it appreciates to $5,000 in 10 years, the earnings would not be taxed until the account's beneficiary was enrolled in a post-secondary institution.
+When the contributions are distributed, they are tax-free assuming that they are less than the account beneficiary's annual adjusted qualified education expenses.

-In the event that the distributions are higher than the expenses, the gains are taxed at the account holders' rate, rather than the contributor's rate, which is typically higher.
+In the event that the distributions are higher than the expenses, the gains are taxed at the account beneficiary's rate, rather than the contributor's rate, which is typically higher.